 Physical activity makes your body, brain, heart, and lungs strong.
 Researchers found that students who are healthy and physically fit do better in school.

-This means that you should eat a balanced diet, drink lots of water, limit your alcohol consumption, and get outside and play sports with friends.
+This means that you should eat a balanced diet, drink lots of water, limit your alcohol consumption (Soberlink can help with this), and get outside and play sports with friends.

 4. Improve your daily organization